Grounded Before Gravity?

 - Gould comes out to introduce the Muppets only to add to the rumors that he and Gilda are hooking up.

 - The Muppet sketch was interesting as the sidekick Muppet was using The Joy of Sex while having an affair with the main Muppet's wife.
 It was sad and strange and ended with the God Muppet introducing masturbation to the guilt-stricken sidekick.

 - Next, we go to a sketch called Birthrights where two doctors talk about their different delivery technique.
 The first is traditional, easing the baby into the world.
 The second doctor using a method he calls Pearl Harbor where he yanks the baby out of the womb to what could equate to a New Year's party.

 - Anne Murray then sings song number two which was, Boogie With You.

-As I said, this episode was being fun without standing out as a classic with my favorite sketching being The Bees for reasons mentioned in the intro, New Shimmer Floor Wax/Dessert Topping which might have been my favorite nostalgia-wise but landed second through my modern eyes and the Interior Demolitionist sketch rounded off my top three as I enjoy watching comedians destroy a set because it takes me back to my stage craft days when the crew would aggressively breakdown the set after the run of the show.
+As I said, this episode was fun without standing out as a classic with my favorite sketching being The Bees for reasons mentioned in the intro, New Shimmer Floor Wax/Dessert Topping which might have been my favorite nostalgia-wise but landed second through my modern eyes.
+The Interior Demolitionist sketch rounded off my top three as I enjoy watching comedians destroy a set because it takes me back to my stagecraft days when the crew would aggressively break down the set after the run of the show.